bgd-labs/aave-proposals-v3/src/20240722_Multi_IncreaseGHOFacilitatorCapacity/IncreaseGHOFacilitatorCapacity.md

 ## Simple Summary

 This publication proposes increasing the CCIP Facilitator Capacity on Arbitrum from 1M units to 5M units via the Direct-to-AIP process.
+This proposal is continuation of [the previous proposal](https://github.com/bgd-labs/aave-proposals-v3/tree/main/src/20240707_AaveV3Ethereum_IncreaseCCIPFacilitatorCapacity), which is to increase the capacity from 1M units to 2.5M units.

 ## Motivation